How to Choose the Right NBN Speed for your Household

 There are major differences between each speed tier, so you’ll want to consider your usage and measure it against the speeds and capacity being offered.
 Remember, you might need to upgrade your hardware to take full advantage of the faster speeds.

-Tier 1 has been designated as being suitable for everyday residential use.
-The maximum speed is 12Mbps for downloads and 1Mbps for uploads.
+Basic nbn™ – also referred to as nbn™ 12/1Mbps* – has been designated as being suitable for everyday residential use.
 This plan level is best for households that have just one device connected most of the time, and use the internet to do basic tasks such as light browsing, checking emails and social media.
-The speeds you’ll have on Tier 1 connections are comparable to current ADSL2+ standards, and the pricing should be similar to what low-cost broadband services currently offer.
+The speeds you’ll have on this plan are comparable to current ADSL2+ standards. .

-Tier 2 is recommended for moderate to heavy household use, with speeds of up to 25Mbps (slightly faster than ADSL2+).
+Casual nbn™ – or nbn™ 25/10Mbps* – is recommended for moderate household use.
 This speed tier is suitable for video streaming, larger downloads and other heavy usage.
-Speed tier 2 is also recommended if you have more than one device connected at the same time.
+This plan is also recommended if you have more than one device connected at the same time.

-Tier 4 is suitable for heavy home use, with a super-fast 50Mbps that will make streaming movies, gaming, and other heavy duty activities instantaneous and delay-free.
-Pricing for Tier 4 and Tier 5 plans will probably be similar, but Tier 4 plans are likely to have more data.
+Family nbn™ – also referred to as nbn™ Homefast – is suitable for heavy home use.
+With a typical evening speed of 99Mbps*, this super-fast 50Mbps plan will make streaming movies, gaming, and other heavy duty activities instantaneous and delay-free.
 This plan level is probably sufficient for most households, even if you have multiple users streaming video and other data-heavy content at the same time.

 Other factors to consider